 Complete the Dish

-Take the brisket carefully out of the pot so that it doesn’t fall apart.
+Take the brisket carefully out of the dish or inner pot so that it doesn’t fall apart.
 Slice it against the grain into 1/2″ thick slices to serve.

 You can also use the sauce from the pot as a gravy.
 Just be aware that the sauce is likely to be quite fatty, especially if your piece of brisket had a fat cap.